srikkbhat/progressive-vulcans/README.md

 Builds multi page app with incremental shared dependencies.

 #### definition
 An YAML file containing the incremental target files and the lazy elements that needs to be vulcanized into them.
-Sample file is provided in `sample` folder.
-This file should be placed in the root directory.
+Check the `sample` folder for an e.g.

 ### Usage
  `pvn <options>`